Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/04_gaia_and_shiva.md

       positions closer to the center.</p>
       <p>This accomplishes two things:</p>
       <ul>
-        <li>It gives more time for the blue <em>Wyrmfang</em> players to pick
+        <li>The party positions do not need to be precise, and players don't
-        up their puddles, because they don't have to travel as far to join the party to record.</li>
+        have to travel as far to record.</li>
         <li>It lets the party spread use their standard clock positions for
         <em>Spirit Taker</em> (because they recorded near the center).</li>
       </ul>